-Whitney writes on her blog Pleasure & Pain, co-hosts the podcast Designing Yourself, and speaks at conferences and corporations worldwide.
+Whitney writes at Pleasure & Pain, co-hosts Designing Yourself, and speaks on emotional intelligence, nonviolent communication, and user experience at conferences and corporations worldwide.
 She holds a Masters in Human-Computer Interaction from Carnegie Mellon University, and became a Certified Integral Coach through New Ventures West in 2014.
 In 2015, she earned her Professional Certified Coach credentials from the International Coach Federation.

 As Featured In